First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 [Bridge]

-PARIS: Chakotay, B'Elanna and the away team are all back.
-We've tractored in the shuttle.
+Chakotay, B'Elanna and the away team are all back, and we've tractored

 JANEWAY: Take us out of here slowly.